openmaptiles/www.openmaptiles.org/layers/transportation_name.md

 ### class

 Distinguish between more and less important roads and roads under construction.
+For a `motorway_junction`, the class will be the highest class of road that the junction intersects.

 Possible values: